InnovateUKGitHub/een-webapp/README.md

 Installation
 ------------

-In order to install the project locally and some awesome development you will need to clone all the necessary project on your machine
+In order to install the project locally and some awesome development you will need to clone all the necessary projects onto your machine

 - Vagrant Box: ``git clone https://devops.innovateuk.org/code-repository/scm/een/een-vagrant.git``
 - Service Layer: ``git clone https://devops.innovateuk.org/code-repository/scm/een/een-service.git``